gtcx-protocol/gtcx-ecosystem-anisa/docs/README.md

 - **Email Support**: anisa@gtcx.org

 ### **Contributing to Documentation**
 We welcome contributions to improve ANISA documentation!
-Please see our [Contributing Guide](../CONTRIBUTING.md) for details.
+Please see our Contributing Guide (to be added at repo root) for details.

 ### **Documentation Updates**
 This documentation is updated regularly to reflect the latest ANISA capabilities and GTCX ecosystem integration features.